conventional-commits/conventionalcommits.org/content/v1.0.0-beta.3/index.md

 ### Might Conventional Commits lead developers to limit the type of commits they make because they'll be thinking in the types provided?

-Conventional Commits encourages us to make more of certain types of commits such as fixes.
+Conventional Commits encourages us to make more of certain types of commits such as `fixes`.
 Other than that, the flexibility of Conventional Commits allows your team to come up with their own types and change those types over time.

 ### How does this relate to SemVer?